Beaumont Municipal Airport

 Beaumont Municipal Airport (IATA: BMT, ICAO: KBMT, FAA LID: BMT) is seven miles west of downtown Beaumont, in Jefferson County, Texas.
 The National Plan of Integrated Airport Systems for 2017–2021 categorized it as a general aviation facility.

 Airlines at Beaumont operate from Jack Brooks Regional Airport (BPT) south of the city.

 Facilities

 The airport covers 276 acres (112 ha) at an elevation of 32 feet (10 m).
-It has two runways: 13/31 is 4,001 by 75 feet (1,220 x 23 m) asphalt; 16/34 is 2,050 by 75 feet (625 x 23 m) turf.
+It has one runway: 13/31 is 4,001 by 75 feet (1,220 x 23 m) asphalt.

-In the year ending July 30, 2011 the airport had 15,500 aircraft operations, average 42 per day: 97% general aviation and 3% military.
-In August 2017, 30 aircraft were based at the airport: 25 single-engine, 1 multi-engine, 1 jet and 3 helicopter.
+In the year ending April 4, 2023, the airport had 15,320 aircraft operations, average 42 per day: 95% general aviation,3% military, and 2% air taxi.
+At that time, 46 aircraft were based at the airport: 38 single-engine, 5 multi-engine, 1 jet and 2 helicopter.

 History

 The airport opened in 1937; construction was a Works Project Administration project.
 The airport was used during World War II by the Army Air Corps for antisubmarine patrols.
 In 1940, Eastern Air Lines stopped their one way daily routes between Beaumont and Houston.
 No regularly scheduled flights have taken place since.